 3) leaves the person transferring the asset with less capital than reasonably necessary to conduct their business.

-So, a transfer is actionable if it’s a gift; you intended to hide the asset; or the transfer left you broke.
+So, a transfer is actionable even if it’s a gift to charity; you intended to hide the asset; or the transfer left you broke.

 Consequences of fraudulent transfer

 The usual remedy against the person who gets the asset is an order requiring the return of the asset or a money judgment in the amount of its value.